hashicorp/nomad/website/source/guides/spark/customizing.html.md

 # Customizing Applications

-By default, the Spark integration will start with a blank Nomad job and add configuration to it as necessary.
-In `cluster` mode, groups and tasks are added for the driver and the executors (the driver task group is not relevant for `client` mode) .
-A task will also be added for the [shuffle service](/guides/spark/dynamic.html) if it has been enabled.
-All tasks have the `spark.nomad.role` meta value defined.
-For example:
+There are two ways to customize the Nomad job that Spark creates to run an
+application:

+ - Use the default job template and set configuration properties
+ - Use a custom job template

+## Using the Default Job Template

+The Spark integration will use a generic job template by default.
+The
+template includes groups and tasks for the driver, executors and (optionally) the [shuffle service](/guides/spark/dynamic.html).
+The job itself and the tasks that are created have the `spark.nomad.role` meta value defined accordingly:

 ```hcl
 job "structure" {